cbg-ethz/pybda/docs/source/index.rst

 Sofar ``koios`` supports several methods from [MLLib]_ and some that have been developed from scratch to scale to big data settings:

-* dimensionality reduction using PCA, factor analysis and kPCA,
+* dimensionality reduction using PCA, factor analysis, kPCA, and linear discriminant analysis,
 * clustering using k-means and Gaussian mixture models,
 * supervised learning using generalized linear regression models, random forests and gradient boosting.